Yuzhifur/Furry-Coder-Yuzhi-Photo-Collection/README.md

 # Furry Coder Yuzhi Photo Collection 📸
-This repo contains a collection of Yuzhi's Public Fursuiting Photographs.
+This repo contains a curated collection of [@与纸Yuzhi](https://github.com/Yuzhifur)'s Public Fursuiting Photographs.
 Yuzhi's two original characters are Qilin Yuzhi and Qilin Goji.
-Anyone is free to distribute photo assets in this repo with the following credits information.
-Distribution without credits information is forbidden.
+Anyone is free to distribute photo assets in this repo with the following credits.
+Distribution without the credits information is forbidden.
 ```
 @与纸Yuzhi
 github.com/Yuzhifur